tnichols217/notes/APCSP/PT Written Response.md

       4. Describes what the data contained in the list represent in your program. backgroundExt and glExt both store possible file extensions for environment textures and 3D models respectively. dt is a list that stores all the datatransferred files from the drag n drop in that case that there are multiple files being dropped at once, it is created by converting the iterator of dataTransfer items into a list
       5. Explains how the selected list manages complexity in your program code by explaining why your program code could not be written, or how it would be written differently, if you did not use the list.
-         Storing possible background and gltf extensions in lists allows me to easily add,
+         Storing possible background and gltf extensions in lists allows me to easily add, change, or remove extensions in the future in case I add the functionality to parse different file types.
+For the dt
    3. Capture and paste two program code segments you developed during the administration of this task that contain a student-developed procedure that implements an algorithm used in your program and a call to that procedure.
       Approx. 200 words (for all subparts of 3c combined, exclusive of program code)
       1. The first program code segment must be a student-developed procedure that: